 Our prime responsibility is the welfare and well-being of each child in our care.
 As such we believe we have a duty to the children, parents and staff to act quickly and responsibly in any instance that may come to our attention.
-This includes sharing information with any relevant agencies such as local authority services for children's social care, health professionals or the police.
+This includes sharing information with any relevant agencies such as local authority services for children's social care, family support, health professionals including health visitors or the police.
 All staff will work with other agencies in the best interest of the child, including as part of a multi-agency team, where needed.